dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-01-21-controlling-anything-via-ssh.md

 ## So where is the catch ?

 In Hass.io 😞.
 After I migrated from Hassbian to Hass.io.
 I ran into an issue.
-This issue was that I could not do proper SSH commands to a computer running Hyperion.
+This issue was that I could not do proper SSH commands to a computer running Hyperion [^2].
 These issues with SSH were in fact caused by the concept of Docker isolation.
 This means that my Homeassistant instance was completely separated from my host machine, thus not allowing me to run executables such as SSH